ahgittin/license-audit-maven-plugin/README.md

   and included in the report;
   useful if you want to include non-java dependencies;
   the format is the same as for `overridesFile`, but `name` and `version` are also supported
+* `extrasFiles` - as `extrasFile` but allowing a list (using the system's path separator character)
+* `onlyExtras` - whether only to show info for items in `extraFile` or `extraFiles`, i.e. ignoring maven dependencies (no tree/dependency structure will be shown);
+  this is useful esp with `notices` for a JAR or source build (where dependencies are not included)

 # Other Mojos